Jimmygjr10/UFO/README.md

 # UFO

 ## Overview of the Project
-In this project I created an HTML webpage that will pull data from a javascript array using filters on the page that was created based on date, city, and state.
+In this project I created an HTML webpage that will pull data from a javascript array using built in filters on the page that was created based on date, city, and state.
 The table was created using Javascript and I used HTML/CSS and Bootstrap to desgin the layout of the page.

 ## Purpose
 1. Implement Javascript functions and built in functions then deploy them